 Data will be collected at baseline, 4, 12 and 18 months post-randomisation (with additional postal follow-up of those patients who reach the 24 month follow-up point by month 48 of the study).
 Baseline data will be collected at recruiting sites by a member of clinical and/or research staff.
 Follow-up data collection at 4 months will take place in clinic as most centres have a routine 4-month patient follow-up in clinic.
+In the event of local restrictions arising from COVID-19, this visit may be conducted remotely via telephone or video call.
 A postal copy of the patient questionnaire will be sent to the participant at this timepoint.
 12 and 18 months follow up will be conducted by postal questionnaire and supplemented by information collected from patients' medical records by research staff.
 This will be supplemented by additional postal, email and telephone follow-up where necessary.